Afterschool Film Program

 ASFP 2020 writ/dir.
 Sadie Edney ad.
 Hannah Do dop Jacob McConnel sound Yato Noukoussi ed.
 Hazel Park Sadie Edney

 We have a team of incredible mentors - many of whom are Templeton graduates.
-Current and past mentors have included: Savannah Howard, Ronan-Nanning Watson, Arelan Barret, Sadie Couture, John Collins, Evan Crowe, Kai Nagata, Gabe Forsythe, Matt Kennedy, Levente Mahalik, Terrence Alanis, Colin Roberts, Caitlin Dodds, Lisa Pham, Chak Estable, Nathan Attridge, Dave Henderson Hean, Mellissa Johnston.
+Current and past mentors have included: Savannah Howard, Ronan-Nanning Watson, Arelan Barret, Sadie Couture, John Collins, Evan Crowe, Kai Nagata, Gabe Forsythe, Matt Kennedy, Levente Mahalik, Terrence Alanis, Colin Roberts, Caitlin Dodds, Lisa Pham, Chak Estable, Nathan Attridge, Dave Henderson Hean and Mellissa Johnston.

 The ASFP is an opportunity for students who are passionate about filmmaking to create films with mentorship from working industry professionals at all stages of the production process.
 The ASFP is a commitment of up to 200 hours over the school year, outside of regular classes.
 We work in small groups to write, pitch, film and edit short digital films.
 By building this program around a series of after-school workshops and meetings, the idea is to establish a "film production company-like" quality to our work together.
-Students participate in two full production cycles.
+Typically, students participate in two full production cycles.
 The first cycle includes a five day production period where the groups are matched with an experienced film mentor to accompany them on their film shoots in the community.
 We take another field trip to Simon Fraser University to edit in one of the Faculty of Communication media labs.
-Every year, these films screen as part of Dream Big / Theatre Templeton's spring festival to an audience of almost 2000 people over two weeks.
-Often, our second production cycle is an outdoor education experience that blends camping and filmmaking on Saturna Island or Point Roberts, WA.
+Every year, these films screen as part of Dream Big / Theatre Templeton's spring festival to an audience of up to 2000 people over two weeks.
+Often, our second production cycle is an outdoor education experience that blends camping and filmmaking at such locations as Saturna Island or Point Roberts, WA.
 The ASFP crew also organizes an early summer community screening to showcase all the work produced in the program and connect with ASFP Alumni (many who continue to mentor).

 Since 2001, the films produced in the After School Film Program have consistently garnered awards in provincial and international film festivals.
 Many of the students that participate in the Afterschool Film Program go on to collaborate in post-secondary film programs and careers in creative industries.